-Lehmer: Create jobs, make the methane hotspot disappear
+Lehmer: Create jobs to eliminate the methane hotspot

 There’s a lot of talk in Washington right now about energy independence and creating jobs.
 Yet some members of Congress and the Trump Administration are signaling that when it comes to special interests, they’re willing to sacrifice both.